jasp-stats/jaspMachineLearning/inst/help/mlRegressionKnn.md

 -------
 #### Assignment Box
 - Target: In this box, the variable that needs to be predicted should be entered.
-- Predictors: In this box, the variables that provide information about the target variable should be entered.
+- Features: In this box, the variables that provide information about the target variable should be entered.

 #### Tables
 - Evaluation metrics: Shows commonly used classification evaluation metrics like mean squared error (MSE), root mean squared error (RMSE) and R<sup>2</sup>.